arnabganguly/Kafkaconnect/README.md

-# HDInsight Managed Kafka with Confluent Kafka Schema Registry
+# HDInsight Managed Kafka Connect
 Kafka Schema Registry provides serializers that plug into Kafka clients that handle  message schema storage and retrieval for Kafka messages that are sent in the Avro format.
 Its used to be a  OSS project by Confluent , but is now under the [Confluent community license](https://www.confluent.io/blog/license-changes-confluent-platform/) .
 The Schema Registry can additionally serves the below purposes

  - Store and retrieve schemas for producers and consumers